controllercustom/SAC_PS4/README.md

 * Select sac_ps4.json
 * Save to device

-After importing the JSON file the Mapping and Settings screens will look like this.
+After importing the JSON file the Mapping and Settings screens should look like this.

 <kbd><img alt="SAC to PS4 Mapping" src="./images/SAC_to_PS4_Mapping.jpg"></kbd>